PokeOttawa/pokeottawa.github.io/index.md

 ### When

 We are not currently planning an April Third Saturday because of how close it is to Community Day.

+The May Third Saturday is on the same day as Community Day, so we're not sure if we'll hold an event for it.

 <!---